tozny/e3db-java/DEVELOPMENT.md

   - README.md - links and version references.
   - docs\index.md - Change link to latest version of docs; move link to previous version of docs to the list of previous versions.
 - Commit changes to documentation
+- Merge all changes that will be published into the master branch.
 - Tag the commit using the version number just published (`git tag -s -a -m "Release <version>" <version>`)
 - Push changes and tags to remote
 - Publish JARs to the remote repository (`./gradlew :publish:publishMavenCentral`)